 At this point, you should have both the well-written article and your keywords.
 Now is the time to optimize.

 You want your keywords to show up naturally in the content.
-So the first step is to identify where you might be able to switch up a few words or phrases with your key terms.
+So, the first step is to identify where you might be able to switch up a few words or phrases with your key terms.

 Rule No. 1: Always make sure it reads well.
-Slapping your keywords any old place without regard to grammar can make your article look spammy to Google and annoy readers.
+Slapping your keywords in any old place without regard to grammar can make your article look spammy to Google and annoy readers.

 Optimize content for your users, not search engines … Designing your site around your visitors’ needs while making sure your site is easily accessible to search engines usually produces positive results.